Mentions in the media

 October 2023

-Werkstatt Wine wins bronze at the ‘23 Limestone Coast Wine Show
+Werkstatt Wine awarded bronze at the ‘23 Limestone Coast Wine Show

 2023 Werkstatt Riesling Mount Gambier